shimmeringbee/unpi/README.md

 More information about UNPI is available from [Texas Instruments](http://processors.wiki.ti.com/index.php/Unified_Network_Processor_Interface) directly.

-[Another implementation](https://github.com/dyrkin/unp-go/) of UNPI exists for Golang, however it holds [no licence and communication attempts](https://github.com/dyrkin/zigbee-steward/issues/1) with the author have failed.
+[Another implementation](https://github.com/dyrkin/unp-go/) of UNPI exists for Golang, it did [hold no license for a period](https://github.com/dyrkin/zigbee-steward/issues/1) and the author could not be contacted.
+This has been rectified, so it may be of interest you.
 This is a complete reimplementation of the library, however it is likely there will be strong coincidences due to Golang standards.

 ## Install